DrKrisChan/GoogleSheetOpenWeatherMap/README.md

-# OpenWeatherMap data to Google Sheet
+# Automatic OpenWeatherMap data to Google Sheet
 **Automatically download weather data to a Google Sheet from OpenWeatherMap**